GL-Li/vimwiki/Rust_by_example.md

 }

 impl Display for City {
-    // `f` is a buffer, and this method must write the formatted string into it. fn fmt(&self, f: &mut Formatter) -> fmt::Result {
+    fn fmt(&self, f: &mut Formatter) -> fmt::Result {
         let lat_c = if self.lat >= 0.0 { 'N' } else { 'S' };
         let lon_c = if self.lon >= 0.0 { 'E' } else { 'W' };

-        // `write!` is like `format!`, but it will write the formatted string
-        // into a buffer (the first argument). write!(f, "{}: {:.3}°{} {:.3}°{}",
+        write!(f, "{}: {:.3}°{} {:.3}°{}",
                self.name, self.lat.abs(), lat_c, self.lon.abs(), lon_c)
     }